AmokSolderer/APC/README.md

 ## PinMame

 The APC by itself cannot run the original Williams EPROM software, but you can use PinMame to emulate the pinball's hardware and run the old game SW on the APC.
-The easiest way to do this is to plug a Raspberry PI on the APC board and install Lisy on it.
-The image file for the PI's SD card and additional information about Lisy can be found on the [Lisy project page](https://lisy.dev).
+The easiest way to do this is to plug a Raspberry Pi on the APC board and install Lisy on it.
+The image file for the Pi's SD card and additional information about Lisy can be found on the [Lisy project page](https://lisy.dev).
 Note that only the Raspberry Pi Zero, Zero W, 3A+ and 3B+ models are currently supported by Lisy.
 There's also a Lisy_Mini board available.
 The Raspberry Pi is then located on this board which can be conntected to the APC via USB.
 For more information about how to setup PinMame please have a look at my [PinMame page](https://github.com/AmokSolderer/APC/tree/master/DOC/PinMame.md).

 ## MPF